 We operate a See It, Hear It, Lose It policy with regard to phones and electronic devices.
 Mobile phones and electronic devices including headphones must not be visible in school from the moment students enter the school site.
 These items should be turned off and kept in the student's bag during the school day.
-If mobile phones, electronic devices or headphones are seen or heard during the school day, they will be confiscated and the student will be set a half hour detention for the same day.
+If mobile phones, electronic devices or headphones are seen or heard during the school day, they will be confiscated, and the student will be set a half hour detention for the same day.
 The mobile device will be available to collect at the end of the day from the Hub.

-If an electronic device is confiscated for the second time in a term, the student will be set a same day detention from 15.05 to 17.00.
+If an electronic device is confiscated for the second time in a term, the student will be set an hour detention for the same day.
 The parent or carer will need to collect the mobile device at the end of the day.
 They will not be returned directly to the child.

 Parents and carers should not telephone or text their child during the school day.
-If there is an emergency, please contact reception or the Hub who will arrange for a message to be passed to your child.
+If there is an emergency, please contact Reception or the Hub who will arrange for a message to be passed to your child.